 What Is a Class A Motorhome?

-A Class A motorhome is probably what you think of when you imagine an RV—a 30′ to 45′ drivable RV with the captain chairs in the front.
+A Class A motorhome is probably what you think of when you imagine an RV—a 30′ to 45′ drivable RV with captain chairs in the front and a big bus-like window.
 These motorhomes will operate on gas or diesel engines and usually have a large towing capacity.

 Therefore, you’ll see many Class As pulling a car behind them as they go down the road.
-Class As are some of the most luxurious and generally most expensive RV options.
+Class As are some of the most luxurious and generally most expensive RV options available.

 In contrast to the Class C motorhomes, Class As don’t have the over-the-cab loft.
 Instead, they have huge windshields that provide great views when driving.
-Class As are typically longer than Class Cs, also.
+Class As are typically longer than Class Cs, also and most have the front wheels under or behind the driver.

 Is Driving a Class A Motorhome Hard?

-Driving Class A motorhomes isn’t any harder than towing a 40ft fifth wheel.
-However, it takes time to learn how to drive a Class A. Once you’ve learned the wheel cut and pivot point, then operating a motorhome isn’t difficult.
+Driving Class A motorhomes isn’t any harder than towing a large trailer.
+However, like towing a trailer it takes time to learn how they operate.
+Once you’ve learned the wheel cut and pivot point and technicals, then operating a motorhome isn’t difficult.

 But if you’re learning how to drive one or considering purchasing one for the first time, give yourself plenty of time to learn the basics of driving before you take it out on the road for a camping trip.